 The individual members have a wealth of solo, chamber music and orchestral experience between them including performances at The Bridgewater Hall, Symphony Hall, Snape Maltings and Cadogan Hall.
 Richard is a busy freelance bassoonist and is in demand throughout the North West having completed his postgraduate studies at the Royal Northern College of Music.
 Bea enjoys a varied career as a peripatetic teacher, animateur and freelance oboist.
 Tom divides his time between instrumental teaching, performing as a freelance clarinettist and working as a Music for Health practitioner.
 The group’s members have worked with The Halle, Royal Liverpool Philharmonic Orchestra, BBC Philharmonic, Sinfonia ViVa, Raymond Gubbay’s Manchester Concert Orchestra, Northern Chamber Orchestra, National Festival Orchestra and Liverpool Sinfonia amongst others.
-The trio are looking forward to a number of recital engagements in 2017 as well as being involved in numerous Music for Health projects with Live Music Now and as a partner in a Youth Music funded Essex Music Services project.
+The trio are looking forward to a number of recital engagements in 2018 as well as being involved in Music for Health projects with Live Music Now.

 Trio Volant are delighted to announce that they were awarded the Dorothy Parkinson Memorial Award for Young British Musicians 2017 and as a result gave a performance at the Harrogate International Music Festival in July.
-Other upcoming performances for 2017 include recitals for " Friends of Buxton" at the Buxton Festival, The Heron Theatre, Friends of Northern Chamber Orchestra as well as a third visit to the Lincoln International Chamber Music Festival.
+Other performances in 2017 included recitals for " Friends of Buxton" at the Buxton Festival as well as The Heron Theatre, Friends of Northern Chamber Orchestra.

 A diverse recital full of character and delivered with flair...